opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 Maximum distance between route shapes and their stops.

 This field is used for mapping routes geometry shapes.
 It determines max distance between shape points and their stop sequence.
-If mapper can not find any stops within this radius it will default to simple stop-to-stop geometry instead.
+If mapper cannot find any stops within this radius it will default to simple stop-to-stop geometry instead.